• Skip to primary navigation

 Freezing and storage

-Tip – if you are intending to freeze this pie, consider assembling the pie in a disposable aluminium baking tray.
-This way you won’t need to freeze your baking dish.
+Tip - if you intend to freeze this pie, consider assembling the pie in a disposable aluminium baking tray.
+This way you won't need to freeze your baking dish.

 To freeze the unbaked pie: